Bachelor of Performing and Screen Arts (Acting for Screen and Theatre)

 - Close links with industry: we're active members of SPADA (Screen Production and Development Association), WIFT (Women in Film and Television), Playmarket, New Zealand Writers Guild, Entertainment Technology NZ and New Zealand Film and Video Technicians' Guild.

 - Strong ties with South Pacific Pictures, the Auckland Theatre Company, Silo Theatre and Downstage Theatre, where students have gained practical experience before graduating.
-In 2011, our actors worked with Auckland Theatre Company in Mary Stuart.
+In 2011, our actors worked with the Auckland Theatre Company in Mary Stuart.

 - Strong international connections.